 ARM becomes processor of choice for embedded modules

-Congatec, a major user of x86-based processors from Intel and AMD in its modules, says it now plans to increasingly use ARM technology.
-It is the latest embedded computer module firm to increase its dependence on ARM processors, writes Richard Wilson.
+A major user of x86-based processors from Intel and AMD in its modules, congatec says it now plans to increasingly use ARM technology.

 As a result it will use Freescale‘s ARM-based i.MX portfolio of products.
 As a first step congatec is expanding its Qseven product family with Freescale processors.